-11.3.1 Automatic wake-up timer mode
+11 Automatic wake-up timer (AWT)

-Set AUTOTRIM_CR.MD to 0x03 to make the timer work in automatic wake-up timer mode.
-This mode has a general timing function, and when the counter clock source is LSE or LSI, the timer can keep running in deep sleep mode, and the counter underflow interrupt can wake the MCU back to active mode.
+CW32W031 integrates one automatic wake-up timer (AWT), AWT contains a 16bit down counter and is driven by a programmable prescaler.
+AWT can choose five kinds of counting clock sources, can work in timing mode or counting mode.
+When the counter clock source is LSE or LSI, the AWT can keep running in DeepSleep mode, and the underflow interrupt can wake up the MCU back to Active mode.